There are no shortcuts in project management really, but wouldn’t it be nice if we had a few ways to speed things up?

 Finally – and I know this sounds counter-intuitive in an article about getting things done faster – take a break.
 Have a lunch break.
 Go for a walk.

 You’ll come back refreshed, with more energy and a clearer head to face the rest of the day.
 Even a short break away from the screen can help.
 Get a coffee, chat to a colleague and preferably get some fresh air if you can.

-What other tips do you have?
-Share your favourites in the comments below (and don’t forget to grab your SharePoint/Office 365 templates!
+What other time-saving tips for work do you have?
+Share your favourites in the comments below (and don’t forget to grab your SharePoint/Office 365 templates!)